naalt0/PHP-chat/README.md

 ***
 Note this!
 ---
-This website works correctly only at loclahost!
+This website works correctly only at localhost!

 You also need "images" folder for the images work correctly.